OKC Facts and Figures

 Oklahoma City History

-Born at the sound of a gunshot, Oklahoma City was settled by a historic land run involving 10,000 homesteaders on April 22, 1889.
+At the sound of a gunshot, Oklahoma City was founded by a historic land run involving on April 22, 1889.
 Located equidistant from both coasts, Oklahoma City has long been hailed as Mid-America’s International Connection.
 The convergence of I-35, I-40 and I-44 as well as the development of Tinker Air Force Base made Oklahoma City into a major interchange on the interstate highway system – with 130-plus miles of federal interstate and state highways.
 And with the central location of the nation’s major highway arteries, Oklahoma City became a principal distribution center within the state and the southwest region.
 Efficient transportation has been the cornerstone in the overall planning of Oklahoma City.
 As a result, getting to any part of the city (622.5 square miles!) takes about 20 minutes or less.
 During the 1970s and 80s, Oklahoma witnessed a decline in the inner-city as residents were choosing to live in the suburbs.
 For that reason, the Metropolitan Area Projects (MAPS) redevelopment project was passed in 1993.
 Through this initiative, Oklahoma City has succeeded in developing and renovating a series of nine public projects.
 These include renovations to the Convention Center, Civic Center Music Hall and Oklahoma City fairgrounds, development of the Bricktown Ballpark, Bricktown Canal, Oklahoma City Arena, Library, Spirit Trolley System, and the Oklahoma River and recreational facilities.

 Oklahoma City Tidbits